CloudC2021/MiniProject2021/README.md

 	sudo apt install unzip
   	unzip <name>.zip

 Before we run the code we first have to install all the dependencies.
-For that we run npm.
+For that we navigate to the folder where app.js is and then we run npm.

 	npm install

-We navigate to the folder where app.js is and we run the app.
-We are using nohub to run the app to run on background even if we close our terminal.
+Afterwards, we navigate to the folder where app.js is and we run the app.
+We are using nohup to run the app to run on background in the port 3002 even if we close our terminal.

-	nohub node app.js >/dev/null 2>&1 &
+	nohup node app.js >/dev/null 2>&1 &

 Our app is now running.
 We can see it using the external IP and the port we gave to it (in our case is port 3002).
 If we want to kill our operation, we first must find its id.

 	sudo netstat -lntp | grep 3002
 	kill -9 <id>

+<h2>Deployment of the Flask Data management app</h2>

+First, we login to our GCP account.

+From Computer Engine->VM Instances we create a virtual machine instance.

+We use SSH to connect to our instance using our terminal.

+Then we install anaconda python to have the python base.

+Then we restart the terminal and change into the flask datamanagement app folder and install the requred python libraries from the requirements.txt file.

+	pip install -r ./requirements.txt

+Then we will run our app.py in the background to launch the app in the port 5001.

+	nohup python app.py >/dev/null 2>&1 &

 #Steps to Setup SSL on Google Cloud Platform load balancer

 Create a website: www.c1.ccweb.uk using GCP by creating an instance in VM engine.